CtrlK

 Distinctiveness Conflict Risk

-The focus on 'high design quality' and avoiding 'generic AI aesthetics' provides some differentiation, but 'frontend interfaces', 'web components', and 'applications' are broad enough to overlap with general coding skills, React skills, or other web development skills.
+The description focuses on 'high design quality' and avoiding 'generic AI aesthetics' which provides some distinction, but 'frontend interfaces', 'web components', and 'applications' are broad enough to overlap with general coding skills or framework-specific skills.

 2 / 3